-Further, the listing is only a record of possible roommates and is being provided solely for student convenience.
+The listing is only a record of possible roommates and is being provided solely for student convenience.
 This list does not reflect which roommates are currently available, any future availability or suitability.

 In posting these lists, Wright State University assumes no responsibility for any claims or liability arising out of or resulting from the use of any listing, nor for the acts, actions or behaviors of any person or persons listed.

 Notice to all students: